This is an accordion element with a series of buttons that open and close related content panels.

 What kind of financial aid opportunities are available?

-All doctoral students are now admitted to EPS with a four-year funding package.
-The exact package differs by student, but generally is composed of a four-year guarantee of work as a teaching, project, or research assistant in the department.
+All doctoral students are now admitted to EPS with a five-year funding package.
+The exact package differs by student, but generally is composed of a five-year guarantee of work as a teaching, project, or research assistant in the department.
 Some of these packages also include one, two, or more years of fellowship funding.
 Many EPS students also serve in assistantship positions in a variety of settings across campus.
 Positions anywhere on campus contracted at 33 percent or more provide you with tuition, access to health insurance, and a stipend.

 How are advisors assigned?
 Can I switch advisors?